liberatoaguilar/SpeedRead/README.md

 # SPEEDREAD

-SpeedRead is an Application for MacOS 10.11+ that allows the user to read faster and more efficiently at around 400 WPM.
+SpeedRead is an Application for MacOS 10.15+ that allows the user to read faster and more efficiently at 400 WPM or faster.
 SpeedRead is based on a method of speed reading called Rapid Serial Visual Perception.
 This consists of the screen flashing many words quickly and highlighting a key character for enhanced reading.
 SpeedRead becomes fullscreen to reduce distractions and help you focus on your reading.
-SpeedRead is currently still in its BETA version and is a work in progress application.

 ## USAGE

 Using SpeedRead is very simple:

 1. Open the SpeedRead App.
+You will now see the SpeedRead icon on your menu bar.

 2. Copy any text from a website, article, e-book, etc. and press the book icon located on your Mac’s menu bar on the top of your screen.